 - Super fast service that works great in Singapore

-- Also great for Singaporeans that want to access their favourite local content while abroad
+- Also great for Singaporeans that want to access their favorite local content while abroad

 - Keep no logs, uses high-grade encryption and are strong on privacy